DogyGamer/ColorMusicRS/README.md

-This programm connects to my yeelight lightbulbs, capturing the sound from the loopback audio device on windows pc, and makes some color music
+This program connects to my yeelight lightbulbs, capturing the sound from the loopback audio device on windows pc, and makes some color music